 I have taught both undergraduate and graduate students, and have taught courses on the theoretical foundations of mass communication, digital media, research methods, strategic communication, race, gender and the media, as well as several production courses.
 My research interests include media selection and enjoyment, meaning making in social media, and health and media usage.

-My latest book, “Twitter, the public sphere, and the chaos of online deliberation”, co-edited with Gwen Bouvier, is now available from Palgrave McMillan.
+In 2020, I published, “Twitter, the public sphere, and the chaos of online deliberation”, co-edited with Gwen Bouvier, available from Palgrave McMillan.
 This books presents eleven case studies which examine the different ways in which people utilize Twitter to discuss politics, providing new insights in the platform’s ability to facilitate the kinds of interactions vital to democracy.
 The eleven chapters present work by a variety of scholars who rely on quantitative, qualitative, and critical/cultural methodologies to examine the nature of debate and communication on Twitter.

-I am very excited to announce that “Constructing digital cultures: Tweets, trends, race, and gender”, published by Lexington books is available now.
+In 2018, I wrote “Constructing digital cultures: Tweets, trends, race, and gender”, published by Lexington books.
 Constructing Digital Cultures examines how user-generated narratives on Twitter renegotiate dominant ideas about gender and race.
 Using an in-depth, qualitative examination of individual tweets, the different kinds of dialogue that characterize the platform, and various ways in which people connect, Constructing Digital Cultures provides insight into the nature of digital culture produced on Twitter and the platform’s potential as a virtual public sphere.
 This volume investigates arenas of discussion often seen on Twitter—from entertainment and popular culture to politics, social justice issues, and advertising—and looks into how members of ethnic minority groups use and relate to the platform.

 Just think about it: Identity shift